detekt/detekt/docs/pages/documentation/complexity.md

 * `threshold` (default: `10`)

-   maximum amount of definitions in an interface
+   the amount of definitions in an interface to trigger the rule

 * `includeStaticDeclarations` (default: `false`)